Ziv-Zakai Bound for DOAs Estimation: Derivation of ZZB for DOAs Estimation

-Unlike the single source case, both the combination coefficients $2 P_{\mathrm{L}}$ and $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ also depend on the coherent coefficient $\bm{\beta}$ under coherent multiple sources case.
-Hence, in Fig. \ref{Fig:w coherent}, we compare both the combination coefficients versus the SNR with two coherent sources, where different coherent coefficients $\beta_2$ are considered.
-Meanwhile, the corresponding combination coefficients for incoherent sources are also plotted as reference, where the second source is independent of the first one with the power $\sigma_2^2 = |\beta_2|^2\sigma_1^2$.
-It is observed from Fig. \ref{Fig:w coherent} that, the difference between the coherent and incoherent combination coefficients becomes larger with the coherent coefficient $\beta_2$ increasing.
-The reason is that, larger $\beta_2$ leads to larger norm $\|\bm{\beta}\|_2^2$ in \eqref{PL} and \eqref{Eq:hs approx}, which makes the combination coefficients $2 P_{\mathrm{L}}$ and $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ in coherent case more distinguishable from those in incoherent case.
-On the other hand, with $\beta_2$ increasing, $2 P_{\mathrm{L}}$ and $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ respectively decreases from $1$ and reaches to $1$ at lower SNR, indicating that the ZZB will leave the \textit{a priori} performance region and will enter the asymptotic region faster.
-Furthermore, for the same $\beta_2$, $2 P_{\mathrm{L}}$ and $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ in coherent case respectively decreases from $1$ and reaches to $1$ earlier than those in incoherent case, indicating that the coherent ZZB will leave from the APB and touch the CRB earlier than in incoherent ZZB.
+Unlike in the single source case, both combination coefficients $2 P_{\mathrm{L}}$ and $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ also depend on the coherent coefficient $\bm{\beta}$ under coherent multiple sources case.
+Hence, in Fig. \ref{Fig:w coherent}, we compare both combination coefficients versus the SNR for two coherent sources, where different magnitudes of the coherent coefficient $\beta_2$ are considered.
+Meanwhile, the corresponding combination coefficients for incoherent sources are also plotted as a reference, where the second source with power $\sigma_2^2 = |\beta_2|^2\sigma_1^2$ is independent of the first one.
+It is observed that, the difference between coherent and incoherent combination coefficients becomes larger with $|\beta_2|$ increasing.
+The reason is that, larger $|\beta_2|$ leads to larger norm $\|\bm{\beta}\|_2$ in \eqref{PL} and \eqref{Eq:hs approx}, which makes the combination coefficients $2 P_{\mathrm{L}}$ and $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ in coherent case more distinguishable from those in incoherent case.
+On the other hand, with $|\beta_2|$ increasing, $2 P_{\mathrm{L}}$ and $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ respectively decreases from $1$ and reaches to $1$ at lower SNR, indicating that the ZZB will leave the \textit{a priori} performance region to enter the asymptotic region at lower SNR.
+Furthermore, for the same $|\beta_2|$, $2 P_{\mathrm{L}}$ and $\Gamma_{\frac{3}{2}} \! \left( \tilde{u} \right)$ in coherent case respectively decreases from $1$ and reaches to $1$ earlier than those in incoherent case, indicating that the coherent ZZB will leave from the APB to touch the CRB earlier than in incoherent case.

-\textit{Remark}: For underdetermined DOAs estimation (say, $K>M$) using virtual coarray, the $\imath \jmath$-th entry of Fisher information matrix w.r.t. $\bm{\theta}$ is
+\textit{Remark}: For underdetermined DOA estimation (say, $K>M$) using virtual coarray, the $\imath \jmath$-th entry of the coarray Fisher information matrix w.r.t. $\bm{\theta}$ is given by \cite[Eq.
+37]{Liu2017Cramer},

-according to \cite[Eq.
-37]{Liu2017Cramer}, such that the rank defect problem is avoided.
-Here, $\text{vec}(\, \cdot \,)$ denotes the vectorization operator, and $\otimes$ represents Kronecker product.
-Thus, the derived ZZB provides a unified expression for both overdetermined and underdetermined DOAs estimation.
+to avoid the rank defect problem, where $\text{vec}(\, \cdot \,)$ denotes the vectorization operator, and $\otimes$ denotes the Kronecker product.
+By substituting the coarray Fisher information matrix into \eqref{ZZB final2}, the corresponding coarray ZZB can be used to evaluate underdetermined DOA estimation in a wide range of SNR from the \textit{a priori} performance region to the asymptotic region.